Barcelona Clinic Liver Cancer (BCLC) And BCLC Stage

 What Are The Early Warning Signs of Liver Cancer?

-Early warning signs of liver cancer (hepatocellular carcinoma or HCC) can vary from person to person and may not be present at all in the early stages of the disease.
-However, some common early warning signs of liver cancer include:
+Early warning signs of liver cancer (hepatocellular carcinoma or HCC) can change from person to person and may not be present at all in the early stages of the disease.
+But some common early warning signs of liver cancer:

 1. Abdominal pain or discomfort in the upper right side of the abdomen, where the liver is located.